 Learn basic principles of evidence-based medicine.

-Understand the three theories of causation,
+Understand the three theories of causation.

-Learn to search for medical literature and design research study.
+Learn to search for medical literature and design a research study.

-2. Basic Principles of Evidence Based Medicine (EBM)
+2. Basic Principles of Evidence-Based Medicine (EBM)

-HTA serves as a bridge that interlinks research and decision-making.
+HTA serves as a bridge that links research and decision-making.
 It provides the knowledge developed in scientific research for making decisions.
 HTA collects and analyses data from research and uses it for making recommendations.
-HTA shares fundamental principles with Evidence-based medicine and Clinical practice guidelines and develops best practice initiatives (Perleth et al., 2001).
-HTA is policy-oriented, and Evidence Based Medicine (EBM) focuses on supporting decision-making at clinical and patient level.
+HTA shares fundamental principles with EBM and clinical practice guidelines and develops best practice initiatives (Perleth et al., 2001).
+HTA is policy-oriented, while EBM focuses on supporting decision-making at the clinical and patient levels.

 What is Evidence-Based Medicine?

-The concept of EBM introduced in the 1980’s has great clinical relevance (Pannucci et al., 2010).
-It is defined as a combination of clinical proficiency, patient’s principles, and best available information in process of decision making related to patient's health care (Masic et al., 2008).
-EBM promotes scientific data driven and research literature-based decision making by clinicians.
-Randomized control clinical trials provide valid scientific proof on benefits and harmful effects of new and existing drugs.
-It is significant for predicting accurate diagnosis, precise prognosis, and devising effective therapeutic treatment plans (Akobeng, 2005).
-EBM refers to the use of best evidence in making decisions about individual patients.
-Decision makers need information about available options and potential consequences.
+The concept of EBM, introduced in the 1980s, has great clinical relevance (Pannucci et al., 2010).
+It is defined as a combination of clinical proficiency, patient principles, and best-available information in the decision-making process related to patient healthcare (Masic et al., 2008).
+EBM promotes scientific data-driven and research literature-based decision-making by clinicians.
+Randomized control clinical trials provide valid scientific proof of the benefits and harmful effects of new and existing drugs.
+It is significant for predicting accurate diagnoses, making precise prognoses, and devising effective therapeutic treatment plans (Akobeng, 2005).
+EBM entails the use of best evidence in decision-making about individual patients.
+Decision-makers need information about available options and potential consequences.
 Some interventions thought to be beneficial, after careful evaluation, turn out to be harmful or of no benefit.
-This has led to the emergence of the concept of EBM (Akobeng, 2005).
+This has led to the emergence of EBM (Akobeng, 2005).

-The five-Step EBM model
+The Five-Step EBM model

-The practice of EBM involves five key steps: transforming information needs into answerable questions; identifying best evidence to respond to the questions; critical review of the evidence for its validity and usefulness; applying the results of the appraisal into clinical practice; and evaluating performance (Sackett et al., 2000).
+The practice of EBM involves five key steps: transforming information needs into answerable questions; identifying the best evidence to respond to questions; critical review of the evidence for its validity and usefulness; applying the results of the appraisal into clinical practice; and evaluating performance (Sackett et al., 2000).

-Five-step Model for Evidence-based Medicine
+Five-Step Model of Evidence-Based Medicine

 Formulating a good clinical question

 The first step is to formulate a good clinical question.
-“Background questions” referred to as “general questions” and “Foreground questions” referred to as “patient-oriented questions” are important to be known by the clinicians to formulate a good research question (Aslam & Emmanuel, 2010).
-For instance, a child is suffering from a hereditary disorder, which was inherited from the mother.
-Mother is expecting another baby, how could the probability of transmitting the hereditary disease be eliminated?
+“Background questions,” referred to as “general questions,” and “Foreground questions,” referred to as “patient-oriented questions,” are important for the clinicians to know to formulate good research questions (Aslam & Emmanuel, 2010).
+For instance, in the case of a child suffering from a hereditary disorder, which was inherited from the mother, and the mother is expecting another baby, how could the probability of transmitting the hereditary disease be eliminated?

-Good clinical questions should be framed in PICO (P: Patient or Problem, I: Intervention, C: Comparison, O: Outcome) format (Akobeng, 2005).
-‘Population or problem’ refers to a particular subpopulation, features, and socio-demography.
-Population with specific age range, sex, and case history.
-‘Intervention or treatment of interest’ refers to therapeutic treatment, procedure, diagnostic tests, risk of predictive factors or corrective treatment or surgical procedure.
-‘Comparator or control’ is significant to compare an advanced treatment or therapy to an existing therapy.
-‘Outcome’ refers to the result of the intervention.
-It should be measured quantitatively, precisely, accurately and be reproducible (Aslam & Emmanuel, 2010).
-For example, “Is adherence to daily exercises associated with reduced risk of obesity?”
-Population refers to adult population, population with history of obesity, Intervention is the daily exercise, Control is no exercise, and outcome is reduction in obesity.
+Good clinical questions should be framed in the PICO (P: Patient or Problem, I: Intervention, C: Comparison, O: Outcome) format (Akobeng, 2005).
+Population or problem refers to a particular subpopulation, features, and sociodemographic profile regarding the specific age range, sex, and case history.
+Intervention or treatment of interest refers to therapeutic treatments, procedures, diagnostic tests, risk of predictive factors, or corrective treatment or surgical procedure.
+Comparator or control is significant to compare an advanced treatment or therapy to an existing therapy.
+Outcome refers to the result of the intervention, which should be measured quantitatively and accurately and be reproducible (Aslam & Emmanuel, 2010).
+For example, “Is adherence to daily exercise associated with reduced risk of obesity?”
+In this case, the population refers to the adult population with a history of obesity, the intervention is the daily exercise, the control is no exercise, and the outcome is a reduction in obesity.